Orlov spectra: bounds and gaps: Isolated singularities: the graded case

 \section{Isolated singularities: the graded case}

 Most of the results in Section~\ref{sec:ungraded} can be adapted to the graded case in a straightforward manner.
 When we combine these results with Orlov's results relating derived categories of coherent sheaves to graded categories of singularities, many interesting and nontrivial statements emerge.
 So, let us begin by recalling Orlov's results from \cite{Orl09}.
 We let $A = \bigoplus_{n \geq 0} A_n$ be a graded Noetherian $k$-algebra with $A_0 = k$.
-Recall that such a graded algebra is called \textbf{connected}.
-We write, $\op{gr }A$, for the Abelian category of finitely-generated graded $A$-modules.
+We write, $\op{gr }A$, for the abelian category of finitely-generated graded $A$-modules.
 The morphisms in this category are taken to be degree zero $A$-module homomorphisms.
 The category has an internal Hom denoted $\underline{\op{Hom}}$.
 For any graded module, $M$, we can form a new graded module, $M(1)$, with $M(1)_l = M_{l+1}$.
-Recall that $A$ is \textbf{AS-Gorenstein}, or often just Gorenstein, if $A$ has finite injective dimension $n$ and $\underline{\op{Ext}}^i_{\op{gr} A}(k,A) = 0$ for $i \not = 0$ and $\underline{\op{Ext}}^n_{\op{gr} A}(k,A) = k(a)$.
+Recall that $A$ is AS-Gorenstein if $A$ has finite injective dimension $n$ and $\underline{\op{Ext}}^i_{\op{gr} A}(k,A) = 0$ for $i \not = 0$ and $\underline{\op{Ext}}^n_{\op{gr} A}(k,A) = k(a)$.
 We call, $a$, the \textbf{Gorenstein parameter} of $A$.
 We have the maximal ideal $\mathfrak m_A = \bigoplus_{l > 0} A_l$.

 Sitting inside of $\op{gr }A$, we have the full subcategory of finite-dimensional modules (over $k$), $\op{tors }A$.
 Inside of $\dbgr{A}$, we have two thick triangulated subcategories: $\op{perf }A$, the full subcategory consisting of all bounded complexes of finite rank free $A$-modules, and, $\dbtors{A}$, the full subcategory consisting of all complexes quasi-isomorphic to a bounded complex of torsion modules.